thrylos-labs/thrylos/README.md

 # Thrylos

-**A Move-based proof-of-stake L1 written in Rust, optimised for auditability over feature count.**
+**A Move-based proof-of-stake L1 written in Rust, optimised for auditability over feature count.
+The status of Thrylos is pre-genesis where we are actively develoing it.
+Contributers are welcome.**

-**Status:** Pre-genesis · Active development · Contributors welcome

 ![Thrylos Explorer showing a healthy four-validator local testnet and a funded account](docs/assets/thrylos-explorer.png)